What Can You Do With a Dutch Oven: 7 Rules to Follow

 We all have our favorite recipes or recipes that the family wants over and over again.

 These are the meals you can prepare in your sleep.
-Whenever I try “a new way of eating” (Diet) one of the first things I look at is how can I convert this recipe for my Dutch oven so the family will eat it.
+Whenever I try “a new way of eating” (Diet), one of the first things I look at is converting this recipe for my Dutch oven so the family will eat it.

-I have found if you approach cooking with a new appliance in much the same way you are more inclined to stick with it.
-After you achieve success with your favorite dishes you can move on to using the Dutch oven in the many ways possible.
+If you approach cooking with a new appliance similarly, you are more inclined to stick with it.
+After you achieve success with your favorite dishes, you can move on to using the Dutch oven in the many ways possible.

 When you are ready to really experiment with Dutch oven cooking I have written an article about the cookbooks I use.